jeremi/openg2p-documentation/erp/guide/program-management.md

 ---

 Organizations can manage multiple cash transfer programs without needing to have separate instances of the ERP per program.
 Additionally these programs can make references to the same beneficiary database.
 A consequence of this is that a beneficiary in the **registry** does not ensure inclusion in disbursement lists.
-That beneficiary should to have an active registration in the program for which the disbursement list is being generated.
+That beneficiary should to have an active enrollment in the program for which the disbursement list is being generated.

-Additionally beneficiaries can be registered to more than one program at a time as we are working on defining program exclusion rules that can disallow active registrations into "incompatible" programs.
+Additionally beneficiaries can be registered to more than one program at a time as we are working on defining program exclusion rules that can disallow active enrollments into "incompatible" programs.

 ## Creating A Program